 1964: the excellent vintage gives the young brothers John and Michelino the inspiration to produce the first bottles.
 Their corageous resourcefulness will be greatly rewarded.

 1976: the turning point.
 The brothers acquire the current headquarters at the foot of the medieval castle.
 This encourages them to plant new vineyards.

-Today: Luca and Romano are the sales managers, Daniele works in the vineyards and Alessio and Margherita follow the winemaking process and manage the canteen.
+Today: Luca, Margherita and Romano are the sales managers, Daniele works in the vineyards and Alessio follows the winemaking process and manages the winery.

 Contact us to discover the poetry of the Povero wines>>>>>>>>